 - University of Nebraska-Lincoln Toolbox and Brand Guide (for poster and Extension publications)

-A project should be something that will contribute to agronomy or horticulture knowledge in the scientific or extension world.
-It may or may not include original research but should show the graduate student's ability to think critically, analyze data, and communicate complex issues to people with various levels of agronomy or horticulture knowledge.
+A project should show the student's best professional work.
+It should also contribute to agronomy or horticulture knowledge in the scientific, extension or business areas.
+It may or may not include original research but should show the graduate student's ability to think critically, make decisions, analyze data, and communicate complex issues to people with various levels of agronomy or horticulture knowledge.

 Previous examples of projects have included: